ghostinthehive/offensive-poc/README.md

 - [ ] poc-bof - native process hollowing
 - [ ] smokeloader-poc - smokeloader implementation
+- [ ] noob-obf - a simple base line for an obfuscator